CYBER WEEK -70%

 Your First Script Example: Moving Average Crossover Strategy

 Creating a simple Moving Average crossover strategy is a great way to get familiar with Pine Script.
 This strategy involves two moving averages (MAs) – a fast MA and a slow MA.
-The idea is to enter a trade when the fast MA crosses above or below the slow MA.
+Entries are determined by crossover signals.
+Specifically, a bullish crossover occurs when the fast MA crosses above the slow MA, signaling a potential buy entry.

 Here’s how you can code this: